microsoft/BotFramework-Composer/docs/concept-dialog-draft.md

 ## Anatomy of a dialog
 A dialog contains a set of event handlers.
 Triggers are event handlers that can be triggered to handle different events.
 Currently, Bot Framework Composer provides five different types of triggers in a dialog: `Handle an Intent`, `Handle Unknown Intent`, `Handle a Dialog Event`, `Handle an Event: Activity`, and `Handle a Custom Event`.

 Most dialogs contain an event handler configured to respond to the `BeginDialog` event.
-Inside the `BeginDialog` event are actions that should fire immediately every time the dialog starts.
+Inside the `BeginDialog` event are actions that should execute immediately every time the dialog starts.
 For more information, see [events and triggers](https://github.com/microsoft/BotFramework-Composer/blob/kaiqb/Ignite2019/docs/concept-events-and-triggers-draft.md).

 ![event handlers](./media/dialog/eventhandlers.png)